-The California Department of Alcohol and Drug Programs licenses private entities to provide this drunk driving programming.
+The California Department of Alcohol and Drug Programs licenses private entities to provide drunk driving programs.
 Nearly 500 exist throughout the state.

-Probably, as with any type of rehabilitation program, success varies depending on the individual—and in particular whether the student sees herself as having an alcohol problem that needs addressing.
+Probably, as with any type of rehabilitation program, success varies depending on the individual.
+Further, success will also depend on whether a student sees himself/herself as having an alcohol problem that needs addressing.

 Intuitively, one would imagine that live DUI programming changes more behavior than online videos and self-study.
 But again, few reliable studies can verify this.

 A former Los Angeles prosecutor, attorney Neil Shouse graduated with honors from UC Berkeley and Harvard Law School (and completed additional graduate studies at MIT).
 He has been featured on CNN, Good Morning America, Dr Phil, Court TV, The Today Show and Court TV.
 Mr Shouse has been recognized by the National Trial Lawyers as one of the Top 100 Criminal and Top 100 Civil Attorneys.